informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 }
 ```

 The transaction `tx_redelegate` creates a redelegation from source validator `src_validator_address` to `dest_validator_address` for any tokens that a delegator `delegator_address` has currently delegated to the source validator.
-The transactions takes the following steps:
+The transaction takes the following steps:

 1. The function first checks that the source validator is not frozen.
-This is to prevent unbonding at an epoch `e` from a validator that it is known to have behaved, but the slash has not been processed yet.
+This is to prevent unbonding at an epoch `e` from a validator that is known to have misbehaved, but the slash has not been processed yet.
 2. Then it checks that the redelegation is not a chain redelegation, in which case it prevents it by returning.
    - The design does not track chain redelegation precisely.
-   - Instead approximates it by preventing a validator to redelegate tokens belonging to a delegator if it has received a redelegation of tokens belonging to the same delegator that ended `unbonding_length` epochs ago.
+   - Instead approximates it by preventing a validator from redelegating tokens belonging to a delegator if it has received a redelegation of tokens belonging to the same delegator that ended `unbonding_length` epochs ago.
 Please read the definition of chain redelegation in [Definitions](#definitions) for more details.
+   - The `incoming_redelegations` variable is used to implement this mechanism.
 3. The function computes the total amount of tokens that the delegator has bonded at the source validator (`bonded_tokens`).
 4. It unbonds `bonded_tokens` from the source validator indicating that it is a redelegation by calling `unbond` with the delegator's address.
 5. It creates the bond at the destination validator.
-6. It stores the redelegation's end epoch in the destination validator `incoming_redelegations` variable.
+6. It stores the redelegation's end epoch in the destination validator's `incoming_redelegations` variable.
 7. It finally updates the destination validator `total_deltas`, voting power, total voting power and validator sets.

 ```go